rsonger/software-engineering-lab/_posts/2025-05-14-geometric_transformations.md

 \end{bmatrix} = (1,3) \\
 $$

-We can see that the $y$-coordinates remain the same for points where $x=0$ and the translation only changes the $x$-coordinates.
+We can see that the transformation only changes the $y$-coordinates for points where $x \neq 0$.
 This is called a *shear translation* and it warps the shape of the object.
 If we were to try this with a 3D object as well, then we would see only two of the three coordinates being translated.
 In other words, using a transformation matrix only applies the translation to a *subset* of the coordinate space.